charroux/CodingWithKubernetes/README.md

 ## How the frontend can reache the backend ?

-Kubernetes supports 2 primary modes of finding a Service - environment variables and DNS.
+Kubernetes supports 2 primary modes of finding a Service - environment variables and DNS (Domain Name Server).
 The former works out of the box while the latter requires the CoreDNS cluster addon.

 Using environment variables: when a Pod runs on a Node, the kubelet adds a set of environment variables for each active Service: